Taxation of Individuals

 If you are unsure whether you need to complete a tax return, please contact us for advice.

 If you need to complete a tax return, you will need to be registered with HMRC for self assessment.
-You will then receive a Unique Taxpayer Reference and can choose to submit your tax return on paper by 31 October or submit on-line by 31st January.
-For example for the tax year 6 April 2014 to 5 April 2015, a paper tax return needs to be sent in by 31st Ocotber 2015 OR an on line return can be submitted by 31 January 2016.
+You will then receive a Unique Taxpayer Reference and must submit online by 31st January.
+For example for the tax year 6 April 2019 to 5 April 2020, online return must be submitted by 31 January 2021.